Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Test Cases

 \subsection{Time to Closest Approach}

-We analyze the effect of the alert time on the \gls{cam}.
-In Fig. \ref{effectOftime} four graphs with leading time decreasing from 16 to 4 orbits are reported.
-The $\Delta v$ is 0.1281 m/s for the first case, 0.1534 m/s for the second, 0.2042 m/s for the third and 0.2681 m/s for the last.
-The optimal maneuver in this case is performed at the first passage through the orbit opposite the conjunction.
+We analyze alert's time impact on the \gls{cam}.
+In Fig. \ref{effectOftime} four graphs with alert time decreasing from 18 to 4 orbits are reported, with a maximum of 200 impulses.
+The $\Delta v$ is 108.9 mm/s for the first case, 153.4 mm/s for the second, 204.2 mm/s for the third and 268.1 mm/s for the last.
+The optimal maneuver in this case is performed at the first opposition.
 When the leading time reduces and the $\Delta v$ increases, the optimal maneuver is split into multiple arcs, two in this case.
 Additionally, the optimal maneuver always has a radial component.
-Furthermore, a maneuver applied several orbits before the conjunctions has a larger impact on the conjunction geometry, affecting the time of \gls{ca} for more than 2 seconds.
+Furthermore, a maneuver applied several orbits before the conjunctions has a larger impact on the conjunction geometry, affecting the time to \gls{ca} by more than 2 seconds.

-Although the behaviour described in Fig. \ref{effectOftime} is the most common one, not always the optimal maneuver occurs at earliest time.
-Figure \ref{effectOftime2} shows that, for test case number 10 in our dataset, the maneuver is performed at the latest opposition with respect to the conjunction.

-This counter-intuitive behaviour is probably due to the characteristics of the conjunction in terms of geometry and covariances, but its explanation requires further work.